sphinx-labs/sphinx/packages/plugins/README.md

 ```

 ### Immutable variables
-ChugSplash supports all immutable variables except for [user defined value types](https://docs.soliditylang.org/en/latest/types.html#user-defined-value-types).
 You can define immutable variables in your ChugSplash config file the exact same way that you define regular state variables.
 However, there is one caveat: you must instantiate the immutable variables in your constructor or else the Solidity compiler will throw an error.
 If we wanted to change the state variables in our `SimpleStorage` example to be immutable, we can keep the ChugSplash config file unchanged and update `SimpleStorage.sol` to include the following:
 ```solidity
 contract SimpleStorage {
     // Define immutable variables